Skip to content

 1. Anonymous bean: The class decorated with @Local is an anonymous bean.
 This type of bean is only used within the module, there is no naming conflict, and it is easy to define and use

 2. Named bean: Except for @Local, the classes decorated by the other decorator functions are named beans.
-Zova provides a unified naming convention for such beans, which can avoid naming conflicts and facilitate cross-module usage
+Zova provides a unified naming convention for such beans, and assigns the unique Bean identifier to avoid naming conflicts, but also conducive to cross-module use

 Injection Scope